 Dr. Vierra is a board certified Obstetrician/Gynecologist.
 He graduated from Loyola University, Stritch School of Medicine in Maywood, IL.
 He spent his first two years of residency at Baylor College of Medicine and third and fourth years at Danbury Hospital, where he was the co-chief resident.
 He has been a faculty member teaching our residents Obstetrics/Gynecology since 1991.

-Mr. Silveira was born in Merced, CA and has been a lifelong resident.
-He went to California State University, Fresno for both his undergraduate and graduate degrees.
+Dr. Silveira was born in Merced, CA and has been a lifelong resident.
+He attended California State University, Fresno for both his undergraduate and graduate degrees.
 Upon completing his Master’s degree in Social Work, he spent two more years completing post graduate work to receive his LCSW (Licensed Clinical Social Worker) to provide therapy and counseling to the community.
-He has extensive experience in Hospice and Mental Health.
+Following years in the community as an LCSW, he attended California Southern University where he completed his Doctorate in Psychology.
+He has extensive experience as a Behaviorist in Family Medicine, Mental Health Care, and Hospice.
 He is a member of NASW (National Association of Social Workers) and STFM (Society of Teachers of Family Medicine).
 His hobbies include camping and cooking.
-He likes to serve his community and has been a member of the Merced Breakfast Lions Club for over 25 years.
+He likes to serve his community and has been a member of the Merced Breakfast Lions Club for over 30 years.